The One-Year Pantry, Layer by Layer

 Your Food Storage Layers

 Layer 1 (0- 72-hours) – In the onset of an emergency and the days following a disaster, the first food to go should be from the refrigerator.
 Keep in mind that refrigerated food will stay cold for four to six hours, assuming the door is left closed as much as possible.
-In a fully stocked freezer, foods remain safely frozen for approximately two days if the door stays closed.¬†You want to use up your perishable foods first and then begin preparing your foods that are frozen.
-Plan meals to meet a 1500-2000 calorie diet that are high in nutrients.¬†Once the perishable food has been consumed, it’s time to move onto your secondary layer of your emergency preps.
+In a fully stocked freezer, foods remain safely frozen for approximately two days if the door stays closed.
+You want to use up your perishable foods first and then begin preparing your foods that are frozen.
+Plan meals to meet a 1500-2000 calorie diet that are high in nutrients.
+Having frozen ice packs to put in the refrigerator can help keep the refrigerator at a safe temperature and extend the life of your food a little longer.
+These ice packs are very durable and great for long term use.
+Once the perishable food has been consumed, it’s time to move onto your secondary layer of your emergency preps.
 A word of advice – have an ample supply of water on hand!

-Keep your family’s preferences, any existing health conditions and food allergies in mind when preparing this food storage layer.
+Keep your family’s preferences in mind, as well as, any existing health conditions and food allergies when preparing this food storage layer.
 Another thought to keep in mind, is that a large amount of water will be needed to rehydrate some of these meals.
 Have a large amount of water stored or a means to filter water during an emergency.

-Layer 3 ¬†(31-99 days) - I have often said that our preps are our life line.
-The items we choose should be able to carry us, not only through difficult times, but perhaps through impossible times as well.¬†This layer of ¬†pantry foods should consist of multipurpose, everyday pantry items.¬†These foods are relatively inexpensive and easy to acquire.
-Keep¬†food storage shelf lives¬†in mind and regularly rotate these items in order to maintain a fresh food source.
+Layer 3 (31-99 days) – I have often said that our preps are our life line.
+The items we choose should be able to carry us, not only through difficult times, but perhaps through impossible times as well.
+This layer of pantry foods should consist of versatile and multipurpose everyday pantry items.
+These foods are relatively inexpensive and easy to acquire.
+Keep food storage shelf lives in mind and regularly rotate these items in order to maintain a fresh food source.
 Further, having a fresh source of vitamins will help your body thrive during an emergency.
 Consider storing a supply of seeds for sprouting – they are cheap, easy to store and require minimal amounts of time for growth.

 For those who are preparing for longer term or extended emergencies, at a minimum you should have a 3 month supply of food and build it up to a 6 month supply.
 This will be the beginning of your longer term food source, and re-packaging these food sources into more durable containers or packages will keep your food’s enemies away.
 Further it is a good idea to begin storing large quantities of foods that have extremely long shelf lives.